macacollins/book-it/README.md

 Learn your chess openings with precisely targeted exercises based on your recent Chess.com games.

+Beginners in chess often get the advice to play the same moves at the start of every game (the "opening.")
+One way to practice your openings is to get a list of opening moves (a "book"), then play games and compare what you played in the game with that list.
+Chess is a complex game with many options for both sides, so it can be hard to remember what to do based on your opponent's moves.
+This application will automatically compare your games on chess.com with a list of opening moves that you provide.
+It will also allow you to practice the moves that you played that "left book", meaning that you didn't play the move from your list.

 You can try it out at [https://macacollins.github.io/book-it/](https://macacollins.github.io/book-it/).

 Or, check out the documentation in one of the other markdown files: